LUMC/python-course/README.md

     --ServePostProcessor.ip=0.0.0.0

+Changing the port can be done similarly with `port`.

 By default, the reveal.js library is loaded over the internet from a CDN.
 I think it's usually not a good idea to rely on internet connectivity for your slides, so you can also place a copy of reveal.js on your local computer and